-- 4.1 Appendix 1 shows the summary monitoring report for the general fund revenue Officers have prepared the projected outturn on ten months actual and accrued data. - 4.2 Appendix 2 shows detailed information for each service split between direct expenditure and income and indirect costs.
-We monitor the projected outturn against the revised (or latest) budget as this takes into account any virements or supplementary estimates approved since the original budget was set in February 2017. - 4.3 At total service unit level, the projected outturn is £1,630,412 lower than the latest estimate.
+- 4.1 Appendix 1 shows the summary monitoring report for the general fund revenue account.
+Officers have prepared the projected outturn on a combination of three months' actual and accrued data, adjusting key services to reflect updated data. - 4.2 Appendix 2 shows detailed information for each service split between direct expenditure and income and indirect costs.
+We monitor the projected outturn against the revised (or latest) budget as this takes into account any virements or supplementary estimates approved since the original budget was set in February 2017. - 4.3 At total service unit level, the projected outturn is £1.54 million higher than the latest estimate.
 There are items within the contributions to reserves that reverse figures within the service units.
-When these adjustments are taken into account, the projected outturn is £704,637 lower than the latest estimate. - 4.4 Following the receipt of dividends for the quarter the return on external funds has been reforecast and net external interest receivable is projected to be £969,694 higher than our original estimate. - 4.5 The Minimum Revenue Provision (MRP), based on the Capital Financing Requirement (CFR) at 31 March 2017 for the purposes of this report is shown as £573,852.
-This is £654,732 lower than originally estimated.
-The reduction is due to slippage in the capital programme experienced during 2016-17. - 4.6 The overall projected position for net expenditure is £1,915,464 lower than estimate. - 4.7 The tables below show the supplementary estimates and virements approved to date.
+When these adjustments are taken into account, the projected outturn is £600,390 lower than the latest estimate. - Following the receipt of dividends for the first quarter, the return on external funds has been re-forecast and net external interest receivable is projected to be £355,694 higher than our original estimate. - 4.5 The Minimum Revenue Provision (MRP), based on the Capital Financing Requirement (CFR) at 31 March 2017 for the purposes of this report, is shown as £700,000.
+This is £528,584 lower than estimated.
+The reduction is due to slippage in the capital programme experienced during 2016-17. - 4.6 The overall projected position for net expenditure is £560,823 lower than estimate. - 4.7 The table below shows the supplementary estimates and virements approved to date.